 Flip when bubbles start to form all over

 Use a cream cheese glaze or a strawberry syrup to to

 Add raspberries, strawberries and chocolate chips on top to serve

-With a delicious cream cheese glaze or if you prefer a strawberry syrup (homemade or store bought) both are fab options to add to your chocolate pancake stack before you top it with berries and chocolate chips.
+With a delicious cream cheese glaze or if you prefer a strawberry syrup (homemade or store bought) both are fab options to add to your chocolate pancake stack, before you top it with berries and chocolate chips.
 Whip cream to make it truly a big dessert for breakfast, if you are going extreme celebrations here.
+You could even go super indulgent with some of my homemade salted caramel sauce.
 The kids like to roll their pancakes one layer off at a time, it’s like peeling a pancake stack for breakfast whereas I like to sink my fork straight into all layers so I get a little bit of everything on every bite.

 There are various ways you can put this together depending on how you eat your pancake stacks too.
 Why not put the glaze or syrup and berries in between layers to they don’t fall off the top or your fork.
 Sandwich them between two pancakes instead of piling high on top of a stack.
 This way you get that sweet glaze or syrup with every bite.
 It’s up to you, how you eat your pancakes, but enjoy!

 Sometimes the kids ask for pancakes when I just don’t have the time to make them fresh, but if you make a double batch one weekend morning you can freeze them another day.
 Let your pancakes cool fully, and then place a piece of greaseproof paper between each one before you put them in a bag in the freezer.
 They will store like this for up to 3 months – if you don’t eat them first.